elmtree-askmo/cloudcannon-app/content/learn/psychology/what-role-does-cognitive-appraisal-play-in-emotion-regulation-and-emotional-learning.md

 url: /learn/psychology/questions/what-role-does-cognitive-appraisal-play-in-emotion-regulation-and-emotional-learning
 score: -1.0
 related_article1:
-    id: 164775
+    id: 164777
-    title: How do arousal and memory interact in the context of stress response?
+    title: >-
+        How do social anxiety and anxiety disorders relate to emotional dysregulation?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-arousal-and-memory-interact-in-the-context-of-stress-response
+    url: /learn/psychology/questions/how-do-social-anxiety-and-anxiety-disorders-relate-to-emotional-dysregulation
 related_article2:
-    id: 164772
+    id: 164779
-    title: What are the primary functions of the sympathetic and parasympathetic nervous systems, and how do they compete with each other?
+    title: >-
+        How does fear conditioning contribute to the development of phobias, and what cognitive processes are involved?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-sympathetic-and-parasympathetic-nervous-systems-and-how-do-they-compete-with-each-other
+    url: /learn/psychology/questions/how-does-fear-conditioning-contribute-to-the-development-of-phobias-and-what-cognitive-processes-are-involved
 related_article3:
-    id: 164777
+    id: 164778
-    title: How do social anxiety and anxiety disorders relate to emotional dysregulation?
+    title: >-
+        What is neural redundancy, and how does it relate to the processing of emotional stimuli and brain function?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-social-anxiety-and-anxiety-disorders-relate-to-emotional-dysregulation
+    url: /learn/psychology/questions/what-is-neural-redundancy-and-how-does-it-relate-to-the-processing-of-emotional-stimuli-and-brain-function
 related_article4:
-    id: 164778
+    id: 164772
-    title: What is neural redundancy, and how does it relate to the processing of emotional stimuli and brain function?
+    title: >-
+        What are the primary functions of the sympathetic and parasympathetic nervous systems, and how do they compete with each other?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-neural-redundancy-and-how-does-it-relate-to-the-processing-of-emotional-stimuli-and-brain-function
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-sympathetic-and-parasympathetic-nervous-systems-and-how-do-they-compete-with-each-other
 related_article5:
-    id: 164773
+    id: 164772
-    title: How does the amygdala contribute to fear conditioning and the processing of emotional stimuli through visual pathways?
+    title: >-
+        What are the primary functions of the sympathetic and parasympathetic nervous systems, and how do they compete with each other?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-amygdala-contribute-to-fear-conditioning-and-the-processing-of-emotional-stimuli-through-visual-pathways
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-sympathetic-and-parasympathetic-nervous-systems-and-how-do-they-compete-with-each-other
 ---

 &nbsp;